SushiLab/Amplicon_Recipes/README.md

 **-db** Path to database for taxonomical annotation (SILVA db suggested: https://www.arb-silva.de/fileadmin/silva_databases/release_128/Exports/SILVA_128_SSURef_Nr99_tax_silva_trunc.fasta.gz)
 **-tax_id [0-1]** Minimum identity for taxonomic search (default=0.90)

+Defined community:

+  **-ref** Path to a fasta file of reference sequences for a defined community.
+If this option is given, only unclassifiable sequences will be de novo clustered.

 ### Results